AWS Trainium and Inferentia

 AWS Neuron

 Neuron is the CUDA-like layer in AWS's AI silicon strategy: not equivalent in history or ecosystem position, but similar in function as the translation layer between model code and accelerator behavior.
-The harder it is to move a workload without performance loss, debugging pain, or operational surprises, the more the software stack becomes part of the moat.
+The harder it is to move a workload without performance loss, debugging friction, or operational surprises, the more the software stack becomes part of the moat.

 Project Rainier